-Reflects (i) the conversion of all of our outstanding shares of redeemable convertible preferred stock into an aggregate of 18,161,027 shares of our common stock, (ii) the exercise in full of an outstanding warrant to purchase 27,941 shares of common stock upon the closing of this offering, and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, in each case, immediately upon the closing of this offering.
-All common stock per share amounts have been adjusted retrospectively to reflect a one-(1) for-0.367647 reverse stock split on April 25, 2019.
+(1) Reflects (i) the conversion of all of our outstanding shares of redeemable convertible preferred stock into an aggregate of 18,161,027 shares of our common stock, (ii) the exercise in full of an outstanding warrant to purchase 27,941 shares of common stock upon the closing of this offering, and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, in each case, immediately upon the closing of this offering.
+All common stock per share amounts have been adjusted retrospectively to reflect a one-for-0.367647 reverse stock split on April 25, 2019.

-Reflects the proforma adjustments described in footnote (1) above and the sale and issuance of 4,412,000 shares of common stock by us in this offering, based upon the initial (2) public offering price of \$17.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We define working capital as current assets less current liabilities.
+(2) Reflects the pro forma adjustments described in footnote (1) above and the sale and issuance of 4,412,000 shares of common stock by us in this offering, based upon the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.